ademkaya/st7735-stm32HAL/README.md

 ## Usage

-Usage is straitforward just add _spi.c & _st7735.c and their header files into the project.
+Usage is straightforward just add spi.c & _st7735.c and their header files into the project.
 Repsitory is excluded the HAL library files, so user should add the required files themselves.

 ```